I didn’t even know what to look for when I first had kids.

 One item we had (and have) a LOT of in our house is waterproof pads.

-We doublesheet our kids’ beds and cribs with them, use them under co-sleeping babies to protect our own sheets/mattress, put them on the floor for quick diaper changes, and I bet we have over a dozen in the house of all sizes, from bassinet to twin.
+We doublesheet our kids’ beds and cribs with them, use them under co-sleeping babies to protect our own sheets and non-toxic, organic mattresses, put them on the floor for quick diaper changes, and I bet we have over a dozen in the house of all sizes, from bassinet to twin.

 I never thought to check the material of all the ones we bought from Meijer with each passing babe.